Read through our security policies for testing sessions, Local Testing, application security and privacy.

 In the event that you are testing from behind a firewall, BrowserStack does not require any special rules to operate successfully.
 We use HTTPS and WSS, both of which are standard web protocols, allowed universally by firewalls.
 Therefore, your existing security is left altogether intact.

 Local Testing enables you to test local folders and internal servers.
-We use custom-designed Chrome and Firefox extensions, with WSS (secure WebSockets) to connect your machine to the cloud.
+We use a custom-designed Chrome extension with WSS (secure WebSockets) to connect your machine to the cloud.
 WebSockets allows extensive interaction between the client browser and the servers and devices.
 To protect the privacy of transferred data during the testing session, we use WSS exclusively.
 WSS uses SSL over port 443 for transport and therefore only transmits encrypted data.

 When testing an private server, we forge a connection between the server you have specified, and our virtual machines or physical devices.
 The mechanism is set up to forward requests and responses back and forth, and nothing else.
 Similarly for local folder testing, the BrowserStack cloud only has access to the folder mentioned during the setup of the connection.
 Our infrastructure cannot access anything else on your filesystem.

 Virtual machines privacy and security

 Each time a new testing session is created, the BrowserStack cloud assigns the user a pristine virtual machine.
 Our machines are restored to their original states, which means they are stripped of their registry contents, caches are erased, cookies are deleted, and all running processes are killed.
 Additionally, users do not have the privileges to install any programs on the machines.
 Therefore, after the restoration process is complete, the virtual machines are guaranteed to be tamper-proof.
 The advantage is that each time a test is run, the default settings are restored, thus providing an ideal test scenario.